xeieshan/SwiftySampleProject/README.md

 [macbook-for-developers]:http://martiancraft.com/blog/2015/08/macbook-for-developers/

 #### Why code?
+*With no GUI tools, handling all custom positioning, animation, etc. programmatically.*

 * Storyboards are more prone to version conflicts due to their complex XML structure.
 This makes merging much harder than with code.
-* It's easier to structure and reuse views in code, thereby keeping your codebase [DRY][dry].
+* It's easier to structure and reuse views in code, thereby keeping your codebase [**DRY**][dry].
+We can **reuse** these codes throughout our project.
+* Coding all of your UI elements will give you a sense of **control**.
+* One of the main reason why I dislike using Storyboard is when it becomes **cluttered**.
+In Storyboard’s initial phase, this might not seem to be a problem, but once it’s filled with UI elements and controllers, it is very **difficult to navigate**.
+* **Merge conflicts** is main reason why I refused to use Storyboard.

 [dry]: http://en.wikipedia.org/wiki/Don%27t_repeat_yourself

 #### Why Storyboards?
+*A visual tool for laying out multiple application views and the transitions between them.*

 * For the less technically inclined, Storyboards can be a great way to contribute to the project directly, e.g. by tweaking colors or layout constraints.
 However, this requires a working project setup and some time to learn the basics.
 * Iteration is often faster since you can preview certain changes without building the project.
 * In Xcode 6, custom fonts and UI elements are finally represented visually in Storyboards, giving you a much better idea of the final appearance while designing.
+* Ease of use

+`A classic beginner’s mistake is to create one massive project-wide Storyboard.
+A Storyboard is a board with a story to tell.
+It shouldn't be used to mix unrelated stories into one big volume.`

 ### Project Structure

 To keep all those hundreds of source files ending up in the same directory, it's a good idea to set up some folder structure depending on your architecture.
 For instance, you can use the following:

-* ├─ Classes
+> Classes
-* ├─── Application Delegate
+>> Application Delegate
-* ├─── Category
+>> Category
-* ├─── Constant
+>> Constant
-* ├─── Models
+>> Models
-* ├─── Network Manager
+>> Network Manager
-* ├─── Shared Manager
+>> Shared Manager
-* ├─── Utility Function
+>> Utility Function
-* ├─── View Controller
+>> View Controller

-*
-* ├─ Views
+> Views
-* ├─── StoryBoard.storyboard
+>> StoryBoard.storyboard
-* ├─── LaunchScreen.xib
+>> LaunchScreen.xib

-*
-* ├─ Resources
+> Resources
-* ├─── Slices
+>> Slices
-* ├─── Fonts
+>> Fonts
-* ├─── Sounds
+>> Sounds

 First, create them as groups (little yellow "folders") within the group with your project's name in Xcode's Project Navigator.
 Then, for each of the groups, link them to an actual directory in your project path by opening their File Inspector on the right, hitting the little gray folder icon, and creating a new subfolder with the name of the group in your project directory.